What is tonkotsu?

 - Serve a nitamago egg

 As Ross explains, this isn’t the kind of dish which sticks to any rules or follows strict recipes.
-So even though it is a Japanese broth, we got into the spirit of rule-breaking by using Chinese chilli bean sauce to bring wonderful warmth to this tonkotsu recipe.
+So even though it is a Japanese broth, we got into the spirit of rule-breaking by using Chinese chilli bean sauce to bring delicate warmth to this tonkotsu recipe.
+We've also added mirin for a touch of sweetness – increase or decrease this to taste if you use different types of bones, depending on their flavour.

 Ingredients for the ramen seasoning